Hiring

 A bookkeeping VA handles recurring finance tasks like transaction categorization, AP/AR, reconciliation, payroll prep, and monthly reporting—but does not replace your CPA.

-Managed bookkeeping VAs through Oceans cost around $3K–$4K/month versus $49K+/year for a local hire before benefits and overhead.
+Managed bookkeeping VAs through Oceans Talent cost around $3K–$4K/month versus $49K+/year for a local hire before benefits and overhead.

 The clearest hiring signal: if your books are more than two weeks behind or your CPA keeps asking for cleanup, you need a dedicated bookkeeping operator.